j1nxie/usth/source/ads/introduction.rst

 Data structure
 --------------

-A data structure is a data organization, management and storage format that enables efficient access and computation.
+Data structure is a data organization, management and storage format that is usually chosen for efficient access to data.

 .. _flowchart: